saintjoe-cs/company/Populating.md

 * Move the company-populated.sql file __outside__ of your repo space
 * Edit the file
 ** Replace every instance of brianc with your Postgres username
-* Populate your new database psql -d company_test -f company-populated.sql
+* Populate your new database psql -d company-test -f company-populated.sql

 To "hand in" your work:
-* Create a new repo cs41-test1
+* Create a new repo cmp341-test1
 * Use pg_dump to create company-test1.sql
 * Push the file to the repo
 * Put the link to the repo on the exam